TaguchiModels/GhostSafe/docs/index.md

-## Overview
+## About this tool

-GhostSafe is a secure file encryption tool.
+GhostSafe is a secure file encryption tool for Windows.

 ## How to use GhostSafe